JAlcocerT/Home-Lab/directus/readme.md

 Use the DirectusCMS API: https://directus.io/docs/getting-started/use-the-api

-Directus and Strapi are two of the most popular open-source, self-hosted headless CMS platforms, but they operate with fundamentally different philosophies.
+Directus and Strapi are two of the most popular open-source, **self-hosted headless CMS platforms**, but they operate with fundamentally different philosophies.

 The choice often comes down to whether you prefer a **Database-First** approach (Directus) or a **Code-First** approach (Strapi).